kai-init/laravel-normcache/README.md

 return [
     'connection'  => env('NORMCACHE_CONNECTION', 'cache'),
     'enabled'     => env('NORMCACHE_ENABLED', true),
     'ttl'         => env('NORMCACHE_TTL', 604800),      // model keys: 7 days
-    'query_ttl'   => env('NORMCACHE_QUERY_TTL', 3600),    // query keys: 1 hour
+    'query_ttl'   => env('NORMCACHE_QUERY_TTL', 3600),  // query/pivot/through keys: 1 hour
     'key_prefix'  => env('NORMCACHE_PREFIX', ''),
-    'cooldown'    => env('NORMCACHE_COOLDOWN', 0),        // debounce rapid writes (seconds)
+    'cooldown'    => env('NORMCACHE_COOLDOWN', 0),      // version bump debounce in seconds
+    'cluster'     => env('NORMCACHE_CLUSTER', false),
 ];
 ```

-**`cooldown`** — When set, consecutive writes to the same model within the cooldown window only bump the version once.
-Useful for write-heavy models where you want to avoid thrashing the version counter.
+**`cooldown`** — Consecutive writes within the cooldown window only bump the version once.
+Useful for write-heavy models to avoid thrashing the version counter.

-## What gets cached, what doesn't

-Normcache caches queries it can fully reconstruct from a list of primary keys.
-Queries with joins, GROUP BY, HAVING, UNION, raw ORDER BY, aggregate functions (unless opted-in), or pessimistic locks bypass the cache automatically and hit the database directly — no configuration needed.

-## Transaction safety

-Invalidations that happen inside a database transaction are deferred until the transaction commits.
-If the transaction rolls back, the cache is untouched — the version counter is never bumped and no model keys are evicted.
+---

-## Performance notes
+## Performance

+- **Single round trip on cache hit** — version read + query ID fetch + model MGET are combined into one Lua `EVAL` call.
-- **Invalidation is O(1)**: one `INCR` on a version key, regardless of how many cached queries exist for that model.
+- **Invalidation is O(1)** — one `INCR` on a version key, regardless of how many cached queries exist for that model.
-- **Bulk reads use `MGET`**: all model keys for a result set are fetched in a single Redis round-trip.
+- **`MGET` for bulk reads** — all model attributes for a result set in one Redis call.
-- **Writes use pipelining**: cache warm-up for missed model keys is batched in one pipeline call.
+- **Pipelined writes** — cache warm-up for missed models is batched in a single pipeline.
-- **Bulk deletes use `UNLINK`**: non-blocking async deletion (Redis 4.0+) with 1000-key chunking.
+- **`UNLINK` for deletes** — non-blocking async deletion (Redis 4.0+), chunked at 1000 keys.
-- **No cache scanning on invalidation**: version shift makes stale keys unreachable without touching them.
+- **No scanning on invalidation** — version shift makes stale keys unreachable without touching them.
+Eviction is handled by TTL.
-- **igbinary serialization**: when the `igbinary` PHP extension is installed, model attributes are serialized with igbinary instead of PHP's native `serialize`
+- **igbinary support** — when the `igbinary` PHP extension is installed, model attributes are serialized with igbinary for faster serialization and smaller payloads.
+- **In-process version cache** — version numbers are cached in-process per request (with Octane support) to eliminate redundant Redis reads within the same request.

+---

 ## License